This topic describes the basic procedure for using the Push SDK for Flutter and provides examples of how to use its features.

 pusherConfig.setExternVideoFormat(AlivcLivePushVideoFormat.YUVNV21);

-int dataSize = xxxx; // xxxx indicates the size of the data.
+int dataSize = xxxx; // xxxx indicates the data size.

 int pts = xxxx; // xxxx indicates the timestamp in microseconds.

-int dataSize = xxxx; // xxxx indicates the size of the data.
+int dataSize = xxxx; // xxxx indicates the data size.

-int sampleRate = xxxx; // xxxx indicates the sampling rate.
+int sampleRate = xxxx; // xxxx indicates the sample rate.

 int channel = 0; // The number of sound channels.